Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Introduction

-In this paper (see Section~\ref{sec:derivation of the hierarchy via relaxations}) we construct a hierarchy $E_1,E_2,\ldots$ of increasingly strong relaxations for energy minimization.
-Each $E_t$ is a minimization problem whose optimal value lower bounds the ground state energy $E$.
-To construct this hierarchy we use the moment methods developed in \cite{LaatVallentin2014}, which generalize techniques from the Lasserre hierarchy \cite{Lasserre2002a} in polynomial optimization to an infinite dimensional setting.
-We can interpret the $t$-th step $E_t$ as a $\min\{2t,N\}$-point bound, and in Section~\ref{sec:energy convergence to the optimal energy} we prove convergence to the optimal energy in at most $N$ steps.
-After symmetry reduction (see below), the first step $E_1$ becomes essentially the same as Yudin's bound.
-In Section~\ref{sec:energy-lasserre} we show the derivation of the linear constraints in the optimization problems $E_t$.
-Here we derive enough constraints to ensure convergence of the hierarchy, but keep the constraint set small enough to allow for a satisfying duality theory, which is important for performing computations.
+In this paper we construct a hierarchy $E_1,E_2,\ldots,E_N$ of increasingly strong relaxations for energy minimization.
+Each $E_t$ is a convex minimization problem whose optimal value lower bounds the ground state energy $E$.
+To construct this hierarchy we use the moment methods developed in \cite{LaatVallentin2014} for packing problems in discrete geometry, which generalize techniques from the Lasserre hierarchy \cite{Lasserre2002a} in polynomial optimization to an infinite dimensional setting.

+In Section~\ref{sec:energy-lasserre} we show how the linear constraints in the optimization problems $E_t$ are derived.
+Here we derive enough constraints to ensure convergence of the hierarchy (in Section~\ref{sec:energy convergence to the optimal energy} we show $E_N = E$), but we keep the constraint set small enough to allow for a satisfying duality theory, which is crucial for performing computations.
+The $t$-th step $E_t$ in this hierarchy is a $\min\{2t,N\}$-point bound, and after symmetry reduction (see below), the first step $E_1$ becomes essentially the same as the relaxation whose dual gives Yudin's bound.

-The problems $E_t$ are infinite dimensional minimization problems where the optimization variables are Radon measures.
-Naturally, this implies the optimization variables in the dual maximization problems $E_t^*$ are continuous functions.
-We show how to approximate the duals $E_t^*$ by semidefinite programs that are block diagonalized into sufficiently small blocks so that it becomes possible to numerically compute the $4$-point bound $E_2$ for interesting problems.
-This leads to the best known bounds for these problems, and this demonstrates the computational applicability of the moment techniques developed in \cite{LaatVallentin2014}.
+Each $E_t$ is an infinite dimensional minimization problems where we optimize over spaces of Radon measures.
+Naturally, this implies that in the dual maximization problem $E_t^*$ we optimize over spaces of continuous functions.
+We show how to approximate the dual problems $E_t^*$ by semidefinite programs that are block diagonalized into sufficiently small blocks so that it becomes possible to numerically compute the $4$-point bound $E_2$ for interesting problems.
+This leads to the best known lower bounds for these problems, and this demonstrates the computational applicability of the moment techniques developed in \cite{LaatVallentin2014}.